Project Manager Humanitarian Action (32 – 38 hours)

 - An academic background.

-- Experience with project management in a development, transition or humanitarian context, among which project design and proposal development, project reporting and monitoring projects at a distance.
+- Experience with project management in a development, transition or humanitarian context, among which project design, proposal development and project reporting and monitoring at a distance.

 - Experience with our key institutional donors MFA and ECHO.
 Experience with the Dutch Relief Alliance (DRA) and/or SHO/Giro555 is a definite plus.